cis-famu/oer-assignment-oer-team-1/Chapter-4.md

     return 0;
 }

 In this example, these print statements serve as a form of debugging output, helping you understand the flow of execution and verify variable values.

 Outcome 3: Develop preventive coding practices to minimize the occurrence of logic errors in loops.

 To minimize the occurrence of logic errors in loops in C++, you can adopt preventive coding practices.
 These practices focus on writing clean and understandable code that executes properly.

 Test Edge Cases:
 Thoroughly test loops with boundary values and edge cases to identify and address potential issues related to loop conditions and variable values.

 Initialize Loop Control Variables:
 Always initialize loop control variables before using them in a loop.
 This helps prevent unexpected behavior due to uninitialized variables.

 Avoid Unnecessary Infinite Loops:
+When confronted with an infinite loop, the root cause typically lies in the logical expression controlling the loop's execution.
+It is crucial to meticulously inspect the logical expression for potential issues, such as reversed inequalities, mistaken assignment symbols in place of equality operators, or improper use of && instead of ||.
 Always ensure there is a clear exit condition for loops to prevent unintentional infinite loops.
 Use a break statement or an appropriate condition to exit the loop when needed.

+Review questions:
+1. What is the most common error associated with loops?

+2. What is the significance of debugging in the software development process?

+3. What is it called when you test the loops with boundary values?

+Answers:
+1. The most common error associated with loops is off-by-one.
+2. It ensures the program's reliability by discovering and fixing issues before releasing it to users.
+3. Test Edge Cases.
 ____________________________________________________________________________________________________________________________________________________________
 Key Terms